lathoub/Arduino-AppleMIDI-Library/README.md

 * Teensy WIZ820io W5200

 ## Memory usage
-Out of the box, this library has been setup to 'medium' amount of memory (memory usage can be reduced, read below).
+Out of the box, this library has been setup to use a 'medium' amount of memory (read below how to reduce the memory footprint).
 Extended callbacks are not enabled by default, and can be anabled by `#USE_EXT_CALLBACKS`.
 See the callback examples.

 This library is **not using any dynamic memory** allocation methods - all buffers have a fixed size, set in the `AppleMIDI_Settings.h` file, avoiding potential memory leaks and memory fragmentation (also, no usage of the String() class).